Screenshot of facility game

 I decided to go with a dithering effect, which I found here.
 You can see the results below:

-ingame screenshot without dithering effect
+screenshot of game without dithering effect

 “Yawn.
 Flat and boring.”

-in game screenshot with dithering effect
+screenshot of game with dithering effect

 “Ooo wow looks dark and gritty.”